patrickjlanders/full-stack-store/README.md

     - ORM - SqlModel built on SqlAlchemy using Alembic for migrations
     - Endpoints to manage users and add items

-- Given above plan is to do following
+- Given above plan was to do following

     - Change the Theme of the react UI by overriding the theme - see frontend\src\theme.tsx

-- Chat GPT / LLMs: To get up to speed with some of the Tech used in the full stack template
+    - Use Chat GPT / LLMs: To get up to speed with some of the Tech used in the full stack template

 ## Assumptions